jhanley634/testing-tools/problem/text/automated_tests/testing.md

 Checks for "no free disk space" and "out of memory" also fall into that same category of "hard to provoke" during a unit test.

+### testability

+While writing tests, if you find yourself bumping into  such "hard to trigger" issues, well, you've kind of lost the battle already.

+> Testability is a requirement.

+When authoring the original target code, you should have been paying closer attention.
+It's never too late,
+there's still time to refactor, to break things apart so the innards are exposed for testing.

+One reason we avoid nested `def` is the inner function is completely inaccessible for testing.
+Another reason is that coupling of shared namespace is a bit like using global variables, making it harder to reason about the code.

+We avoid having one module call another's _private() functions.
+But you should never feel bad about having a test access _private symbols -- that is perfectly OK, and encouraged!

 ### making a measurement

 To run it, rather than `python -m unittest` we will use: